-protocol was specifically designed to be used for stand-alone equipment.
-It has been collated from the three individual templates and incorporates approximately thirty mandatory inspections and or tests that are considered essential in the verification that the equipment under qualification has been properly installed, operates and performs in a manner that satisfies all the appropriate requirements as detailed in the relevant User Requirements Specification (URS), cGMP’s and your company practices and procedure rulings.
+This combined IQ OQ PQ protocol contains over seventeen fully detailed test scripts along with the methodology for twenty more compliance tests and inspections.
+It has been collated from the three individual templates and incorporates sufficient inspections and test stages to ensure that the equipment under qualification has been properly installed, operates and performs in a manner that satisfies all the appropriate requirements as detailed in the relevant User Requirements Specification (URS), cGMP’s and your company practices and procedure rulings.

 All companies carryout routine calendar based qualification and re-qualification functional testing of stand-alone laboratory type equipment.
 Unfortunately most of this testing is documented in a manner that is not compatible with basic FDA, WHO & EU validation protocol standards.
 If a little time was spent on revamping these test documents standards, (changing the template would only have to be done once) a format could be used that would enable all such testing to be included in any validation requirement.

 All our three part combined IQ OQ PQ

 protocols are written to a common standard with the layout, introduction and table of contents being very similar.

 While all the test and inspection stages are purposely targeted at the validation requirements of the specific item under qualification.

 The IQ section contains all the standard inspections and tests that you would include in a stand-alone IQ for the same equipment.
 The OQ section in a similar manner contains all the standard tests and inspections that are usually included in a stand-alone OQ protocol and the PQ follows the same pattern.

 All three sections contain spare test script pages; that can easily be edited to suit any specific additional tests that may be required.

 So why not ask about validation time line savings made in using these three part protocols?